“Make me river, Make me chalice, Make me plow blade, Make me willow.” Abigail Carroll

 I don’t know where the voice came from.
 Words began welling up in me that did not sound like my own, yet they were very much my own.
 They emerged as pleas addressed to the Divine with an urgency, brazenness, and depth that startled me, each imperative a longing expressed in metaphor: Make me river, Make me chalice, Make me plow blade, Make me willow.
 As I filled out these images, crafting each into a poem, I found that I was writing lament.

 During hard seasons of life, I have intentionally chosen, as a kind of spiritual exercise, to write about topics of delight: finches, peonies, loosestrife bending in the wind at the edge of the lake—anything but darkness.
-But during the particularly excruciating season of my life out of which this series of poems flowed, I learned to lament in poetry, and lamenting in poetry taught me something important about prayer.
+During the particularly excruciating season of my life out of which this series of poems flowed, however, I learned to lament in poetry—and lamenting in poetry taught me something important about prayer.

 VOCABULARY OF THE HEART – POETRY AND PRAYER

 Prayer has often been compared to poetry, and with good reason.
 Like poetry, prayer emphasizes careful choice of words.
-Because of the careful, deliberated choices each word represents, the language of prayer, like the language of poetry, carries a greater amount of meaning than casual conversation or mere prose.
+Because of the careful, deliberate choice each word represents, the language of prayer, like the language of poetry, carries a greater amount of meaning than casual conversation or mere prose.
 The words of a prayer are thick with significance, pregnant with possibility.

 Like poetry, prayer contains pause.
 In both modes of expression, the silence surrounding words is as important as the words themselves.
-And in their own ways, both poetry and prayer engage the spirit.
-They are not merely a fanciful description of beauty on the one hand, and on the other hand, a functional request for the divine provision of needs, but occasions for deeply engaging the soul.
+Both poetry and prayer engage the spirit, each in their own way.
+They are not merely a fanciful description of beauty on the one hand and a functional request for the divine provision of needs on the other, but each form is an occasion for deeply engaging the soul.

 VOCABULARY OF THE HEART – POETRY?

-Until recently, however, I would not have agreed with the statement that poetry is, or can be, prayer.
-Prayer is what you do on your knees before God—without the mediation of pen and paper, I thought.
-Can a painting be prayer?
-A sculpture?
-A tapestry or other artistic expression?
-My answer would have been, “No.” Certainly they can be prayer-like, I would have conceded.
-They might even capture something of the spirit of prayer.
-But in the end, they are product, not prayer—each a creative articulation of feeling or thought designed more to engage others than God.
+Until recently, however, I would not have agreed with the statement that poetry is, or can be prayer.
+I thought prayer is what you do on your knees before God—without the mediation of pen and paper.
+Can a painting, a sculpture, a tapestry, or another artistic expression be a prayer?
+My answer would have been, “No.” Certainly, they can be prayer-like, I would have conceded.
+They might even capture something of the spirit of prayer, but in the end, they are product, not prayer—each a creative articulation of feeling or thought designed more to engage others than God.

 Perhaps my problem with poetry as prayer had to do with poetry’s distinct self-awareness as art.